open-component-model/ocm-website/content/en/project/community.md

 If you're just starting with OCM, we recommend beginning with the 'good first issue' label in our repositories.

 Ready to contribute directly to OCM?
-Whether it's adding code, writing tests, or assisting with our documentation, please adhere to the guidelines provided in the 'contributing' documentation of the relevant OCM repository.
+Whether adding code, writing tests, or assisting with our documentation, please adhere to the guidelines provided in the 'contributing' documentation of the relevant OCM repository.

 ## Slack